BioTesseract/kmeRs/README.md

 This repository is currently being updated!
-Please be aware that some commands or descriptions may not be updated yet!
+Please be aware some commands or descriptions may not be updated yet!

 The issues are open to track ideas and bugs.
 The newest version is under CRAN review.